 To stay relevant and win over customers, every retailer should invest their efforts and resources in SEO, in order to widen their digital reach.
-The following fundamentals that will help retailers in excelling at SEO:
+The following fundamentals that will help retailers in excelling at search engine optimization (SEO):

 Flawless keyword research

 Before moving ahead with SEO-focused web copy and content marketing, conducting thorough keyword research is essential.
 Keyword research can save you from committing costly mistakes and ensure high-quality traffic as well as high conversion rates.

 While performing keyword research for ecommerce stores, one of the most important tasks is finding relevant keywords for category and product pages.
 Relevance, ranking difficulty, and search volumeare critical factors to be considered while optimizing a page for keywords.

 Your keyword set should not be too broadly defined(read, highly-competitive).
 Broad matches will result in high bounce rates, and ultimately conversions.
 Therefore, your best bet is to go for long-tail keywords, especially if they tie in with your best-selling products.

 For example, if you want to sell juices, then instead of going for a short-head keyword like juice, you should choose distinctive keywords like ‘natural fruit juice’, ‘healthy orange juice’, etc. Shorter keywords will have high competition and make it hard for you to rank against established players while focusing on niche-specific keywords can work in your favor.